awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## Run PowerShell commands or scripts<a name="walkthrough-powershell-run-script"></a>

 Using Run Command and the `AWS-RunPowerShell` document, you can run any command or script on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance as if you were logged onto the instance using Remote Desktop\.
-You can issue commands or type in a path to a local script to run the command\.
+You can issue commands or enter a path to a local script to run the command\.

 **Note**
 For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting managed instance from scripts](send-commands-reboot.md)\.